opfesoft/sol-docs/db/world/waypoint_scripts.md

 Waypoint paths directly attached to a creature via [creature_addon.path_id](creature_addon.md#path_id) use the tables [waypoint_data](waypoint_data.md) and [waypoint_scripts](waypoint_scripts.md).
 They can be added and manipulated using the GM '.wp' commands.
 See also [Waypoints-Information](../../misc/Waypoints-Information.md) for general information about waypoints.

+**Important:** Creatures will be kept active during script execution in order to keep them in sync with WP delays.

 ## Structure

 | Field                            | Type         | Attributes   | Key | Null | Default | Comment